 Enable a demo product workspace

 Once you become comfortable with Aha! by using the demo product or creating your own demo product workspace, you can easily delete all demo data and start managing your real products with your team.
-To delete the demo product line, navigate to Settings ⚙️> Account > Configure workspaces and click the Delete button that appears to the right of the product line.
+To delete the demo product line, navigate to Settings ⚙️ > Account > Workspaces and click the Delete button that appears to the right of the product line.

 The product data model